-This unique neighborhood is 0.3 square miles and the perimeter can be walked in about 5-7 minutes.
-We will experience lots of hidden gems but also the famous Hanover and Salem streets where the best of the best restaurants pastry shops Salumerias(Italian Deli) bakeries and cafes.
+We will explore the back streets of this 0.3 square miles and eat our way thru hidden gems of mom and pop shops from the early 1900s also the famous Hanover and Salem streets where the best of the best restaurants pastry shops Salumerias(Italian Deli) bakeries and cafes.

 Feast on food and culture

 - Discover the only wood-fired brick oven pizzeria in the neighborhood

 - Tour thru the oldest bakery (since 1907) where Boston’s first pizza was baked